 Of the many criminal charges one can be brought up against, disorderly conduct charges lend themselves the most to being successfully defended in court.
 As an American, you have the inalienable rights to free speech, assembly, and expression, and these rights are often violated in a disorderly conduct arrest.
 For example, directing offensive language at a person, even a police officer, is protected by our freedom of speech laws, but individuals are often arrested for disorderly conduct when engaging in such an act.
-If you have been charged with disorderly conduct, then your rights deserve to be protected, and the legal team of The Alband Law Firm can ensure that happens when representing you in your case.
+If you have been charged with disorderly conduct, then your rights deserve to be protected, and the legal team of Alband, Lane & Balderama can ensure that happens when representing you in your case.

 Call our Fort Worth disorderly conduct defense attorney today at (817) 997-4366 to receive aggressive defense against your charges to increase your chances of a favorable case outcome.